↑

 • Low-sodium soy sauce.
 Sweet, salty, bitter, savory – it makes everything better!

 • Sesame oil.
 Toasty and nutty, a little sesame oil goes a long way.
-I suggest starting with less and adding more. to taste.

 How To Make Congee